folbricht/desync/README.md

 - `CASYNC_REMOTE_PATH` defines the command to run on the chunk store when using SSH, default "casync"
 - `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_REGION` can be used to define S3 store credentials if only one store is used.
 Caution, these values take precedence over any S3 credentials set in the config file.
 - `DESYNC_PROGRESSBAR_ENABLED` enables the progress bar if set to anything other than an empty string.
 By default, the progressbar is only turned on if STDERR is found to be a terminal.
+- `DESYNC_ENABLE_PARSABLE_PROGRESS` prints in STDERR the current operation name, the completed percentage and the estimated remaining time if it is set to anything other than an empty string.
+This is similar to the default progress bar but without the actual bar.
 - `DESYNC_HTTP_AUTH` sets the expected value in the HTTP Authorization header from clients when using `chunk-server` or `index-server`.
 It needs to be the full string, with type and encoding like `"Basic dXNlcjpwYXNzd29yZAo="`.
 Any authorization value provided in the command line takes precedence over the environment variable.

 ### Caching